sneakerhax/Arsenal/Nmap/README.md

 # Docker - Nmap (Kali Linux)

-A Dockerized version of Nmap
+A Dockerized version of the tool Nmap

 ## Building the image